opaque-systems/opaquegateway-python/docs/getting_started/quickstart.md

 ### Version Mismatch

-OpaquePrompts is currently in a Beta stage and is constantly being improved.
-As such we sometimes must make breaking changes and drop support for the old versions of the python package.
-If this happens then you should see an error message like this when making a sanitize or desanitize call:
+OpaquePrompts is currently in beta and is constantly being improved.
+As such we might sometimes make breaking changes and drop support for old versions of the Python package.
+If this happens, you should see an error message like this when making a `sanitize` or `desanitize` call:

 ```
 Request sent using package version 0.1.0, but minimum supported version is 0.2.0.
 Please update the opaqueprompts package to a supported version.